Elizabeth Jones Smith Peck (daughter)

-Born to James W and M. Ellen Smith in July 1845 was daughter Elizabeth Jones Smith Phillips Peck, referred to as “Lizzie”.
+Born to James W and M. Ellen Smith in July 1845 was daughter Elizabeth Jones Smith, referred to as “Lizzie”.
 Some have suggested Lizzie was the daughter of John J Pleasant.
 We cannot definitively know but the Vital Statistics book in the Charlestown Public Library names James, carpenter, and M. Ellen as the parents.
+Mary emigrated to California circa 1851-52 and left Lizzie (and her half-sister Emma) behind with a Mrs Martha Steele of Boston for schooling.
+It is likely that starting a new life in the reputed rough and tumble of 1850s San Francisco posed a challenge and was not ideal for raising two young daughters.

 At some point Lizzie remarried William B Peck who is listed as a chiropodist/foot doctor and saloon owner in the City Directories.
 Lizzie died in 1878 at the age of 33.
-She reportedly had several miscarriages or saw the death of her young babies with Mr. Peck.
+According to William Willmore, she reportedly had several miscarriages or saw the death of her young babies with Mr. Peck.

 Forgery Testimony in Court, SF Chronicle Feb 27 1875